-- set up an assembly line for coating chicken, you want chicken, eggs, almond meal and the oil, also set out a couple of towels for wiping your hands, it's helpful when your hands are a mess
+- set up an assembly line for coating chicken, you want chicken, corn starch, eggs, almond meal, and the hot oil, also set out a couple of towels for wiping your hands, it's helpful when your hands are a mess

-- when the oils reaches 350˚ it's time to cook--dip 4-5 pieces of chicken in the egg mixture, then toss them gently in the almond meal, shake off the extra meal and carefully place the pieces in the hot oil
+- when the oil reaches 350˚ it's time to cook--dip a piece of chicken in the corn starch, then in the egg mixture, then toss gently in the almond meal, shake off the extra meal, and carefully place the piece it in the hot oil

 - cook 5-8 minutes